ProPixelizer/docs/content/using_propixelizer/tips/index.md

 - Old school sprite art typically only has a few different viewing angles; snap the angles of your objects to achieve the same feel.
 - Reduce the number of keyframes in animation and use 'constant' interpolation to give it a stepped feel, as if flicking through pages of a sprite sheet.
 - When using Color Grading, it helps to create your assets while targeting a particular color palette.
 There are significant differences between the various old-school color palettes.
 GameBoy is monochrome, for instance, while PAL is dark and grungy.
-- Rememberthat you can also do neat things not normally seen in pixel art games, such as depth-of-field post processing, procedural animations, etc.
+- Remember that you can also do neat things not normally seen in pixel art games, such as depth-of-field post processing, procedural animations, etc.